elkorn/afronski.github.io/_posts/2015-09-13-sicp-in-clojure-chapter-3.md

 It was a long article, with a lot of twists and groundbreaking truths.
 For developers with some experience (especially related with *multi-threading* and *concurrency*) it is probably a bread and butter.
 And probably by that we are unconsciously got used to it.
 Change and reflection about state of our tools requires fresh point of view.
 New perspective, I hope that by reading those kind of books I will easily get one.
 And thanks to that I will be able to rethink my daily practices, and obviously learn new stuff.

-See you next time, in the penultimate, 4th chapter of the book! :wink:
+See you next time, in the blog post about 4th chapter! :wink:

 ### Credits